react-navigation/react-navigation.github.io/docs/headers.md

 <a href="https://snack.expo.io/@react-navigation/setting-header-title" target="blank" class="run-code-button">&rarr; Run this code</a>

-> `StackNavigator` uses platform conventions by default, so on iOS the title will be centered and on Android it will be left-aligned.
+> `createStackNavigator` uses platform conventions by default, so on iOS the title will be centered and on Android it will be left-aligned.

 ## Using params in the title